Prag8855/aab/content/guides/permanent-residence.md

 ### Citizenship

-**You might qualify for German citizenship**, even if you can't get permanent residence.
+If you can't get permanent residence, you might still qualify for German citizenship.

 To become a German citizen, you must...[^43]

 - [ ] Live in Germany for 5 years, or 3 years if you have a German spouse[^47]
 - [ ] Speak [[B1]] German[^48]
-- [ ] Support yourself and your family, without social benefits
+- [ ] Support yourself and your family, without using social benefits
 - [ ] Take the citizenship test (*Einbürgerungstest*)
-- [ ] Not be convicted for a crime
+- [ ] Not be convicted of a crime

 Citizenship is better than permanent residence because...

 - You get a German passport
-- You can live and work in other [EU](/glossary/European%20Union) countries
+- You can live and work in other [EU](/glossary/European%20Union) countries without a residence permit
 - You can't lose your citizenship
-- Your citizenship does not expire if you leave Germany
+- Your citizenship does not expire if you [leave Germany for over 6 months](#travel-as-a-permanent-resident)
 - You don't need a pension to qualify[^46]

 If your country does not allow dual citizenship, becoming a German citizen means losing your old citizenship.
-Permanent residence might be a better option.
+In this case, permanent residence might be a better option.

 ## How to apply in Berlin